Arctic: Definition and etymology

-There are a number of definitions of what area is contained within the Arctic.
+There are several definitions of what area is contained within the Arctic.
 The area can be defined as north of the Arctic Circle (about 66° 34'N), the approximate southern limit of the midnight sun and the polar night.
 Another definition of the Arctic, which is popular with ecologists, is the region in the Northern Hemisphere where the average temperature for the warmest month (July) is below 10 C; the northernmost tree line roughly follows the isotherm at the boundary of this region.

 Climate

-The Arctic is characterized by cold winters and cool summers.
+The climate of the Arctic region is characterized by cold winters and cool summers.
 Its precipitation mostly comes in the form of snow and is low, with most of the area receiving less than 50 cm.
 High winds often stir up snow, creating the illusion of continuous snowfall.
 Average winter temperatures can go as low as -40 C, and the coldest recorded temperature is approximately -68 C. Coastal Arctic climates are moderated by oceanic influences, having generally warmer temperatures and heavier snowfalls than the colder and drier interior areas.
-The Arctic is affected by current global warming, leading to Arctic sea ice shrinkage, diminished ice in the Greenland ice sheet, and Arctic methane release as the permafrost thaws.
+The Arctic is affected by current global warming, leading to climate change in the Arctic, including Arctic sea ice decline, diminished ice in the Greenland ice sheet, and Arctic methane emissions as the permafrost thaws.
 The melting of Greenland's ice sheet is linked to polar amplification.

 Due to the poleward migration of the planet's isotherms (about 35 mi per decade during the past 30 years as a consequence of global warming), the Arctic region (as defined by tree line and temperature) is currently shrinking.
 Perhaps the most alarming result of this is Arctic sea ice shrinkage.
-There is a large variance in predictions of Arctic sea ice loss, with models showing near-complete to complete loss in September from 2035 to some time around 2067.
+There is a large variance in predictions of Arctic sea ice loss, with models showing near-complete to complete loss in September from 2035 to sometime around 2067.